kabirbaidhya/learn-python-django-web/units/git/vcs-git-and-github.md

 **Note: This tutorial more focuses on CLI usage.
 If you're a windows user and prefer GUI instead, please go through this instadinstadtutorial: https://code.tutsplus.com/tutorials/git-on-windows-for-newbs--net-25847.**

 ##### Check Installation
-Once installation is completed, veriy that git is proplery installed on your computer using
+Once installation is completed, veriy git is properly installed on your computer using

 ```bash
 $ git --version